Andorra & Occitania

 We stop for lunch in Lagrasse, classed amongst the beautiful villages in France.
 Across its river we find the Benedictine Abbey of St Mary of Orbieu, founded in the 8th century by King Charlemagne.
 It grew into one the country’s most prosperous and influential abbeys and still retains much historic and architectural interest.
 Our scenic route takes in many other landmarks before rounding off the day with another fine dinner included at the hotel.

-Day 4 : Transfer to Andorra via Puilaurens and Puivert.
+Day 5 : Transfer to Andorra via Puilaurens.

-On our way to Andorra we stop to visit two of the best-preserved Cathar castles in the Aude; Puilaurens and Puivert.
-The former overlooks the village of Lapradelle-Puilaurens, in the middle of a pine forest.
+On our way to Andorra we stop to visit one of the most spectacular and best-preserved Cathar castles in the Aude; Puilaurens.
+It overlooks the village of Lapradelle-Puilaurens, in the middle of a pine forest, and has many interesting features and superb views of the region.
+In its White Lady’s Tower there is a speaking-tube, built into the stonework to allow people to communicate from one floor to another.
 Numerous Cathar priests sought refuge here, and it is thought that the castle was finally forced to surrender around 1255, after which it became one of the ‘five sons of Carcassonne’ under the French crown.
-In its White Lady’s Tower there is a speaking-tube, built into the stonework to allow people to communicate from one floor to another.

-Andorra is a hidden gem of Pyrenean culture, nestling among some of the most impressive peaks in the Pyrenees.
-This little principality has a wonderful combination of natural splendour and cultural heritage, including five national parks, over forty Romanesque churches, and a UNESCO world heritage site.
-Our four night stay in the capital includes dinner in our city centre hotel this evening.
+After time for lunch in one of the attractive small towns of the region, we head into the mountains of Andorra.
+The little principality of Andorra is a hidden gem of Pyrenean culture nestling among some of the most impressive peaks in the Pyrenees.
+It possesses a wonderful combination of natural splendour and cultural heritage, including five national parks, over forty Romanesque churches, and a UNESCO world heritage site.
+Our three night stay in the capital includes dinner in our city centre hotel this evening.

-Day 5 : Casa Rull, Ordino and Pal.
+Day 6: Casa Rull, Ordino and Santa Coloma

 Leaving Andorra we head back into southern France to explore the delightful Ariege department, including its capital town of Foix.
 En route we stop at the Grotte de Niaux to see some of the finest Palaeolithic cave art in Europe.
 Unlike the famous Lascaux cave, where now only reproductions can be viewed, those at Niaux are the originals, still on the cave walls after some 14,000 years since their creation.
 The most impressive gallery is the ‘Salon Noir’ decorated with hundreds of remarkably lifelike paintings of bison, deer and horses, which give us a vivid insight into the world of our hunter-gather ancestors.